 VOTING AT 16, RATHER THAN 18 – CREATES HABITUAL, LIFE-LONG VOTERS!

-Studies show that younger, first-time voters are more likely to become habitual voters.
-Early exposure to democratic participation produces life-long voters.
-Cities across the country are considering this and Berkeley recently passed the same measure allowing 16 and 17 year olds the right to vote in School Board elections!
+Studies show that younger, first-time voters are more likely to become habitual life-long voters.
+Cities across the country are considering this and Berkeley recently passed a similar measure allowing 16 and 17 year-olds the right to vote in School Board elections!

 Voting is habitual, and 16 is a much better time than 18 to establish the habit of voting.
 At 18, people are in a state of transition that makes it less likely they will vote.
 At 16, young people can begin the practice of voting in a more stable environment, before leaving home and before leaving high school – where they are supported by family, peers, and teachers.